GPUOpen-Tools/radeon_gpu_profiler/docs/source/ProfileSummary.rst

 .. image:: media_rgp/RGP_ProfileSummary_2.png
 ..

 This shows an interpretation of queue timings data to determine which processor is the bottleneck.
 By default, if the GPU is idle more than 5% of the time then the profile is considered to be CPU-bound.
 This percentage may be adjusted in RGP settings.

-   Please note that the values displayed under **Profile duration** are sourced from SQTT data.
-In other words, they are based on duration and shader clock frequency used in other RGP panes such as Wavefront occupancy.
+Please note that the value displayed for **Profile duration** is sourced from SQTT data.
+In other words, it is based on duration and shader clock frequency used in other RGP panes such as Wavefront occupancy.

+The **Profiling overhead** shows the amount of SQTT data that was written to video memory by the hardware while gathering the RGP profile.
+The profiling overhead is also expressed in terms of memory bandwidth used to write the SQTT data.

 The **Event statistics** pie chart and table show the event counts colored by different OpenCL APIs.
-In the above example there are 89 clEnqueueNDRangeKernel calls and 7 clEnqueueFillBuffer calls.
+In the example below, there are 89 clEnqueueNDRangeKernel calls and 7 clEnqueueFillBuffer calls.
 The meaning of CmdBarrier() is explained in the Barriers section.

 .. image:: media_rgp/RGP_ProfileSummary_3.png
 ..